kliu4/kliu4.github.io/_posts/2017-11-20-Machine-Learning.md

 ## Supervised machine learning

-learing from the training data set with the correct answer, then improve the performance.
+Learning from the training data set with the correct answer, then improve the performance.
 E.g., using twitter data to predict the sentiment.

 Supervised learning problems are categorized into "regression" and "classification" problems.

 ## Unsupervised machine learning

 giving the machine data and expect the machine return the correct answer.
-E.g., `alphago zero` uses unsupervised machine learning.

 Unsupervised learning allows us to approach problems with little or no idea what our results should look like.
 We can derive structure from data where we don't necessarily know the effect of the variables.